dotnet/AspNetCore.Docs/aspnetcore/security/authentication/accconfirm.md

 ## Enable account confirmation and password recovery

 The template has the code for account confirmation and password recovery.
-Find the `[HttpPost] Register` method in the  *AccountController.cs* file.
+Find the `OnPostAsync` method in the *Pages/Account/Register.cshtml.cs* file.

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)